-- My Skills – Students learn about themselves and practice being productive employees as they link their personal interests, skills, and goals to careers.
+- My Skills – Members learn about themselves and practice being productive, promotable employees by linking their interests, skills, and goals to careers.

-- My Life – Students learn to manage interconnected roles in careers, families, and communities by exploring choices and skills that help balance these roles.
+- My Life – Members learn to manage interconnected roles in careers, families, and communities by exploring choices and skills that help balance these roles.

-- My Career – Students gain a better understanding of work and learn how to find and land a job.
+- My Career – Members gain a better understanding of work and learn how to find and land a job.

-- My Path – Students identify steps they can take to reach career and lifestyle goals.
+- My Path – Members identify steps to reach career and lifestyle goals.

 Career Connections projects help members find career interests.